jhchang/ArabicDialectDetector/README.md

 ### 🛠 Tools

 * Hugging Face Transformers (`AutoModelForSequenceClassification`)
+* TensorFlow and PyTorch for model creation, training, and inference
 * CAMeL Tools for morphological features
 * `stanza` and `nltk` for preprocessing